Last updated: June 26, 2024

 How can I better understand my results?

-To better interpret your results, here are a few values that can be used to gauge your cardiovascular health.
-It is important to consult with your physician if you are concerned with any of your results.
+To better interpret your results, here are a few values that can be used to gauge your cardiovascular health:

 - Optimal: 50-65 mg/dL